Can My Employer Change My Working Hours: Understanding Your Rights

 Check your contract for specified working times (e.g., 9 am to 5 pm).
 Without your consent, these cannot be legally changed by your employer.

 Your employer can draft a new employment contract detailing the changes in working hours.
-However, you are not obligated to sign this new contract, and your existing one will remain in effect unless it has expired or has been violated in a way that renders it unenforceable.
+However, you are not obligated to sign this new contract.
+Your existing contract will remain in effect unless it has expired or has been violated in a way that renders it unenforceable.

 Navigating changes to your working hours can be challenging.
 By understanding your rights and obligations, as well as those of your employer, you can better handle such situations.
 Always remember to check your employment contract and seek legal advice if you’re unsure about anything.